Let's Do It, Let's Fall in Love: Racial stereotypes in original 1928 lyric

 up in Lapland little Laps do it...

 The original line can be heard in several early recordings of the song, such as a recording made by the Dorsey Brothers & their Orchestra (featuring a vocal by a young Bing Crosby), Rudy Vallée, Paul Whiteman And His Orchestra, all in 1928, and a version of the song by the singer and well-known Broadway star Mary Martin (with Ray Sinatra's orchestra), recorded in 1944.
 Another example is Billie Holiday, in 1941.
 Peggy Lee with the Benny Goodman orchestra recorded a version in 1941 with these lyrics.

-CBS came up with less offensive lyrics, which NBC adopted, and changed the opening to the refrain: "Birds do it, bees do it" when he realized that the line was offensive.
+CBS came up with less offensive lyrics, which NBC adopted, and changed the opening to the refrain: "Birds do it, bees do it, even educated fleas do it." when they recognized that the line was offensive.